top of page

 Paradise Theatre

-The Paradise Theater or Theatre was built in 1919 and was originally the Detroit Symphony Orchestra Hall (Orchestra Hall).
-It was located at Woodward and Parsons at 3711 Woodward.
-In 1941, the Cohen brothers, Ben and Lou, revamped it, and it became the Paradise Theater.
-It was known for playing the blues, swing, and jazz.
-It could hold 3,000 people and was a successful Black and Tan.
-Cab Calloway, Louis Armstrong, and Duke Ellington were just a few of many stars that played there.
-It closed in 1952.
+The Paradise Theater, originally built in 1919 as the Detroit Symphony Orchestra Hall (Orchestra Hall), was located at Woodward and Parsons, specifically at 3711 Woodward.
+In 1941, the Cohen brothers, Ben and Lou, renovated it, transforming it into the Paradise Theater.
+Renowned for showcasing blues, swing, and jazz performances, it had a seating capacity of 3,000 and operated as a successful Black and Tan establishment.
+The venue hosted performances by legendary artists such as Cab Calloway, Louis Armstrong, and Duke Ellington, among others.
+However, it closed its doors in 1952.

 Paradise Theater Picture.jpg